-It is too late to apply for NHS places starting in autumn 2018: the closing date was 29 November 2017.
+It is too late to apply for courses starting in autumn 2019: the closing date was 28 November 2018.

-You cannot register or start an application for an NHS place at this time of year.
+You cannot register or submit an application at this time of year.

-Each course has provided details for their autumn 2018 intake.
+Each course centre has provided details for their autumn 2019 intake.
 (The exact starting date varies from centre to centre but all courses start between early September and mid-October and have only one intake per academic year.)

 All the courses are approved by the Health & Care Professions Council and make you eligible to apply for registration with them as a clinical psychologist.
 All the courses are also accredited by the British Psychological Society.
 The qualification is a doctoral level degree which combines academic and practical training, including both clinical placements and research.